svlad-90/livelooping/md/looper-mux/looper-mux.md

 - Recover volume of each track of the looper #1 to 100
 - Turn off the Turnado FX

-So, the best practise regarding this feature is to:
+So, the best practice regarding this feature is to:
 - Switch to the looper #1, which usually contains the drums
 - Turn off some of the drums and apply the Drop FX
 - Apply some turnado magic